serrif/website/main/home.md

 intro: |
   Being founded upon the grounds of freedom, we serve as a catalyst for architecture; and allow our members to exhibit their creations, with little restriction or governance over activity.

-  The tagline should inspire confidence and interest, [focusing on the value](javascript:void(0);) that your overall approach offers to your audience.
-Use a heading typeface and keep your tagline to just a few words, and don’t confuse or mystify.
-tagline: |
-  We're a modern, creative community.
+tagline: We're a modern, creative community.

 graphics:
   - image: